Introduction

 Additionally:

 • The upmpdcli program also implements a Media Server.
-This function is hosted in the same program (and usually runs in separate threads of the same process), but it is completely independant: upmpdcli can run as Renderer only, or Media Server only, or both, and the Media Server can be accessed by any Control Point and serve streams to any Renderer, not only to its co-hosted one.
+This function is hosted in the same program (and usually runs in separate threads of the same process), but it is completely independent: upmpdcli can run as Renderer only, or Media Server only, or both, and the Media Server can be accessed by any Control Point and serve streams to any Renderer, not only to its co-hosted one.
 The Upmpdcli Media Server implements gateways to external streaming services (Highresaudio, Qobuz, Tidal…), and also includes the uprcl module, which provides a Media Server for local audio files. uprcl is based on the Recoll medata extraction and search functions.

 • Upmpdcli implements control functions for the Linn Songcast protocol, allowing the local machine to behave as a Songcast Receiver or Sender (with help from the closely related sc2mpd package, for processing the audio streams).